pingcap/docs-tidb-operator/en/canary-upgrade-tidb-operator.md

     > * If you do not need to perform a canary upgrade on `tidb-scheduler`, configure `scheduler.create: false`.
     > * If you configure `scheduler.create: true`, a scheduler named `{{ .scheduler.schedulerName }}-{{.Release.Name}}` will be created.
 To use this scheduler, configure `spec.schedulerName` in the `TidbCluster` CR to the name of this scheduler.

-3. To test the canary upgrade of `tidb-controller-manager`, set labels for some TiDB cluster by running the following command:
+3. To test the canary upgrade of `tidb-controller-manager`, set labels for a TiDB cluster by running the following command:

     {{< copyable "shell-regular" >}}